-This website describes English "monumental brasses" and the use of "rubbings" of these brasses to produce silk screen prints, using finely powdered bronze mixed with a clear silk screening ink to achieve a brilliant gold color.
+This website describes English "monumental brasses" and the use of "rubbings" of these brasses to produce silk screen prints, using finely powdered bronze mixed with a clear silk screening ink achieve a brilliant gold color.
 A rubbing is an impression of the brass made by placing a sheet of architects' drafting paper over the brass and rubbing it with a hard black crayon.
 A silk screen print is typically made on dark cloth, in the full size of the original brass monument.
-The silk screen prints are shown on this site are available for sale, on approval (see "How to Order").
+Shown below (L to R) are:

-1.) a picture of the monumental brass of Sir Roger de Trumpington, Church of St Mary and St Michael, Trumpington, Cambridgeshire;
+1) a picture of the monumental brass of Sir Roger de Trumpington, from the Church of St Mary and St Michael, Trumpington, Cambridgeshire, England;

-4.) a picture of the artist, William Streett with the silk screen print copied from the rubbing.
+4) a picture of the artist, William Streett with a silk screen print copied from the rubbing.

 For more information click on the links above.